arlac77/url-resolver-fs/README.md

 * <a name="remap"></a>

 ## remap(url) ⇒ <code>string</code>
-Remapps url by separating sheme (and direct following '/') from suffix and appending adding the suffix (in front)
+Remapps url by separating scheme (and direct following '/') from suffix and appending the suffix (in front)

 **Kind**: global function
 **Returns**: <code>string</code> - remapped url